remg427/misp42splunk/README.md

 misp42splunk app connects [MISP](http://www.misp-project.org/) and [Splunk](www.splunk.com).
 The app is designed to be easy to install, set up and maintain using the Splunk GUI without editing directly files.
 You can use **as many MISP instances as you like;** one being defined at setup time to be the default instance.

 The main use cases are:
-1. MISP to  SPLUNK: get MISP event attributes into Splunk search pipeline: **| mispgetioc _params_ | ...**. see
+1. MISP to SPLUNK:
+	- get MISP event attributes into Splunk search pipeline: **| mispgetioc _params_ | ...**
+	- search for matching attributes in MISP: **search ... |mispsearch field=myvalue | ...**
+	- get sightings information for a specific value: **search ...|mispsight field=myvalue | ...** (note that if there is FP only first hit is returned)
 2. MISP for SPLUNK: 2 Splunk alert actions are available to directly create events or increment attribute sighting in a MISP instance.

 BONUS: You can also create Splunk alert action to create [The Hive](https://thehive-project.org/) alerts

-# Prerequisites
+# Prerequisites for alert actions only (create events, sighting)
 1. Install Python 3 on the Splunk Search Head.
 2. Install PyMISP (see https://github.com/MISP/PyMISP).
-3. Check that your Splunk SH can connect to the MISP instance.
-4. In App setup screen, you can adapt pathes to python3 binary and temp folder
+3. In App setup screen, you can adapt pathes to python3 binary and temp folder

 # Installation
 This app is designed to run on Splunk Search Head(s) on Linux plateforms